-This Mediterranean chicken with zoodles has been on high rotation over the last year ever since I borrowed my mum’s spiralizer (which realistically is probably never going to be returned – sorry mum!).
-Even though it’s a warm dish, the Mediterranean flavours make it quite multi-seasonal so we’ve enjoyed it from summer through to winter.
-To keep things interesting, I change the herbs and spices depending on whether I want more of a Moroccan, Italian or Spanish influence, but the base of zucchini, chicken and tomatoes essentially stays the same.
+Even though it’s a warm dish, the Mediterranean flavours make this recipe multi-seasonal so we’ve enjoyed it in Summer through to Winter.
+To keep things interesting I change the herbs and spices depending on whether I want more of a Moroccan, Italian or Spanish influence, but the base of zucchini, tomatoes and your favourite protien essentially stays the same.

-The recipe I’ve shared below is the Moroccan version, and the main spices ras el hanout and sumac should be available in most supermarkets.
+The recipe below is the Moroccan version, and you should be able to find the spices ras el hanout and sumac in most supermarkets.
 If you want to make the Spanish version simply leave out the ras el hanout and add more paprika and sumac, and for the Italian version leave out the ras el hanout, sumac and paprika and replace them with Italian herbs such as basil, oregano, parsley, thyme and rosemary.

 Note: see the notes above for tips to change this to a Spanish or Italian version.